andrewbrereton/obsidian-to-ical-plugin/README.md

 This plugin has rudimentary support for [Obsidian Tasks emoji format](https://publish.obsidian.md/tasks/Reference/Task+Formats/Tasks+Emoji+Format) and [Obsidian Tasks dataview format](https://publish.obsidian.md/tasks/Reference/Task+Formats/Dataview+Format).
 However it is not mandatory.

+## Support for Day Planner

+This plugin supports [Day Planner](https://github.com/ivan-lednev/obsidian-day-planner) format tasks.
+If you enable this in the settings, then the date of the task will be taken from the tasks heading, and the start time and end time will be taken from the task.
+If there is no end time, the default end time will be 30 minutes from the start time.

 ## Settings

 iCal has various settings which I will try to explain.